d2l-ai/d2l-en/chapter_convolutional-modern/resnet.md

 These considerations are rather profound but they led to a surprisingly simple solution, a *residual block*.
 With it, ResNet won the ImageNet Large Scale Visual Recognition Challenge in 2015.
 The design had a profound influence on how to build deep neural networks.
 For instance, residual blocks have been added to recurrent networks :cite:`prakash2016neural,kim2017residual`.
-Likewise, transformers :cite:`Vaswani.Shazeer.Parmar.ea.2017` use them to stack many layers of networks efficiently.
+Likewise, Transformers :cite:`Vaswani.Shazeer.Parmar.ea.2017` use them to stack many layers of networks efficiently.
 It is also used in graph neural networks :cite:`Kipf.Welling.2016` and, as a basic concept, it has been used extensively in computer vision :cite:`Redmon.Farhadi.2018,Ren.He.Girshick.ea.2015`.
 Note that residual networks are predated by highway networks :cite:`srivastava2015highway` that share some of the motivation, albeit without the elegant parametrization around the identity function.